 Buy the Berlenga pass

 Everyone visiting the Berlengas has to buy the BerlengaPass.
-It is not possible to enter the islands without doing so, as operators are not allowed to sell tickets without BerlengaPass.
+Enting the islands without doing so is impossible, as operators are not allowed to sell tickets without BerlengaPass.
 Unfortunately, there are no physical points of sale for BerlengaPass.

-The BerlengaPass costs 3 Euros per person per day and can only be purchased online on this site.
-To buy the pass, we have to register on the site and enter a series of personal data (which we think is completely unnecessary).
+The BerlengaPass costs 3 Euros per person daily and can only be purchased online on this site.
+To buy the pass, we must register on the site and enter a series of personal data (which we think is completely unnecessary).
 Then we have to actually enter information about the trip (day and number of people) and pay the price (3 Euros per person, per day).
 Payment can be made by credit card or transfer.

-Important tip: The control of entrances to the island is done through BerlengaPass.
-So, if you are planning to during the high season, it is important to buy the BerlengaPass in advance.
+Important tip: The island’s entrances are controlled through BerlengaPass.
+So, if you plan to do so during the high season, buying the BerlengaPass in advance is important.
 There are more seats on the boats (over 700 in 2022) than the limit to enter the island (550).

 The trip to the Berlengas